aisc-org/aisc-model-viewer/src/double-angle/calculations.md

 ![Corresponding failure surface.](./rupture-area.svg)

-The net area, $A_n$, is shown in orange.
+The net area, $A_n$, is shown in red.
 It is equal to the gross area minus the material removed for two bolt holes as defined in Section B4.3b of the AISC *Specification*: